RamonTavares/NCTEC17-WDS/README.md

 - cf login -u {email} --sso
 {supply the one time key to log in}
 3. Create discovery service and credentials using cloud foundry
-- cf create-service discovery standard Discovery-Demo
+- cf create-service discovery lite Discovery-Demo
 - cf create-service-key Discovery-Demo myKey
 - cf service-key Discovery-Demo myKey

 Connect your instance to your app.
+Open a text editor (vi, emacs, notepad++...) to edit the .env.example file.
 0. Copy the example .env to .env and modify it with your discovery service credentials using editor {consider adding .env to get ignore if cloning to Github}